Last updated on June 3rd, 2019 at 04:10 pm

 Taking higher dosages than recommended can result in a Sonata drug high.
 This can bring about a feeling of euphoria and relaxation.
 Users may appear intoxicated with impaired judgment and mental confusion.

 Elderly patients are often recommended to take a lower dose of Sonata.
 This is due to a lower tolerance for the drug’s sedative effects.
-Elderly patients taking Sonata have a 70% increased risk of falling and fractures.
+Elderly patients taking Sonata have a 70 percent increased risk of falling and fractures.

 Effects on the Mind and Body